Supports for English Learners

 Translated Test Directions

-The bilingual word-to-word dictionaries students use on test day must be from College Board’s approved list, which is provided on this page.
+The bilingual word-to-word dictionaries students use on test day must be from College Board's approved list.
 Schools can provide the dictionaries to students on test day, collecting them when testing is complete.

 To ensure that student scores are processed correctly and on time, SSD coordinators must request extended time in the EL Supports tool, which is part of SSD Online.
 Schools don't need to submit documentation, but students should use extended time only if they have a documented need.

-About four weeks before testing, schools must have submitted all extended time requests for EL students.
+About four weeks before testing, schools must have submitted all requests for EL students.

 If you offer assessments as part of a state contract, your deadlines might be different.
 Contact your state with questions about the deadlines for your school.